 A God who moves

 Brueggemann provides a challenge to the church to encounter a God who is not monolithic but instead is dialogic, and therefore a God of movement and change, and risk as well.
-What if God is in dialogue with us, just as God was in dialogue with Moses in the latter part of our text?
+What if God is in dialogue with us, in conversation with us, just as God was in dialogue with Moses in the latter part of our text?